Where is the Virginia Beach Care & Adoption Center (VBACAC) located? What are the hours of operation?

 The best way to ensure the safe return of your lost animal is to have a city license on the animal.
 In most cases, animals wearing tags can be returned to the owner rather than being impounded.
 If no one is home, the officer will leave a note on the door advising the animal was picked up.
 If the officer is unable to access the pet tag information immediately, and cannot leave a note, the owner will be notified by telephone as soon as the officer obtains the information.
 If the animal is wearing tags, the owner must be notified within 48 hours.

-Impounded animals are held for their owner for 10 days if they are wearing a collar when picked up, and for 5 days if they are not wearing a collar when picked up.
+Impounded animals are held for their owner for 10 days if they are wearing a collar or have identification when picked up, and for 5 days if they are not wearing a collar or do not have identification when picked up.